PHOTOS: Indians Laugh, Cry And Celebrate After Gay Sex is Decriminalized

 hide caption

-A Indian law that was used as a tool by police to harass and blackmail LGBTQ people was overturned by the country's highest court on Thursday.
+An Indian law that was used as a tool by police to harass and blackmail LGBTQ people was overturned by the country's highest court on Thursday.

 The law, Section 377 of the Indian penal code and in effect since the country's British colonial era, outlawed any sex "against the order of nature."
 Breaking the law was punishable by jail time.